-Windows Aero, acronym for Authentic, Energetic, Reflective, Open, is the graphical user interface, the module of Windows that processes the GUI and the default theme in most editions of Windows Vista and Windows 7, operating systems released by Microsoft.
+Windows Aero, is an acronym for Authentic, Energetic, Reflective, Open, is the graphical user interface, the module of Windows that processes the GUI and the default theme in most editions of Windows 10/8/7/Vista operating systems released by Microsoft.

 But if you switch to the non-Aero viz Classic theme, then the UI is offloaded to and handled by your computer’s main processor!
-This may in fact put more load your main processor and have the opposite effect; although on today’s modern computer’s, the difference will be imperceptible, really!
+This may in fact put more load on your main processor and have the opposite effect; although on today’s modern computers, the difference will be imperceptible, really.

-Even if you have an integrated graphics, you may not see any real difference in performance!
+Even if you have integrated graphics, you may not see any real difference in performance.

-In study commissioned by Microsoft during Vista days, it was found that:
+In a study commissioned by Microsoft during Vista days, it was found that:

 Windows Vista Aero had little effect on the responsiveness of Windows Vista.
 Over 95% of the response-time differences between tests ran with or without Aero were under a 10th of a second and that all of the difference was under 1 second.

 You should therefore not disable Aero, expecting a boost in Windows performance.
 Sure, if you wish to prolong your battery, go ahead and disable Aero.
 But if you indeed wish to boost performance, you may want to consider disabling transparency and special effects instead!